iver-wharf/iver-wharf.github.io/docs/development/changelogs/README.md

 ## What it looks like

-Each `CHANGELOG.md` includes a list of versions and the date they were released, or the text `(WIP)` if the notes declares changes that has not yet been released.
+Each `CHANGELOG.md` includes a list of versions and the date they were released, or the text `(WIP)` if the notes declare changes that have not yet been released.

 Each version holds a list of notes declaring if something has been added,